Blend Your Data

 - Drag a field to the view.
-Whichever data source this first field comes from will become the primary data source.
+This data source will be the primary data source.

-- Switch to another data source and make sure there is a blend relationship to the primary data source.
+- Switch to another data source and verify there is a blend relationship to the primary data source.

-- If there is an orange linking field icon (), the data sources are automatically linked.
+- If there is a linking field icon (), the data sources are automatically linked.
 As long as there is at least one active link, the data can be blended.

-- If there are gray, broken link icons (), click the icon next to the field that should link the two data sources.
-It will turn orange, representing an active link.
+- If there are broken link icons (), click the icon next to the field that should link the two data sources.
+The slash will go away, representing an active link.

 - If a link icon does not appear next to the desired field, see Define blend relationships for blending.

 - Drag a field into the view from the secondary data source.

 As soon as this second data source is used in the same view, a blend is established.
-In the example below, our primary data source is Sales Targets and the secondary data source is Sample - Superstore
+In the example below, our primary data source is Movie Adaptations and the secondary data source is Bookshop.